OperationSpark/snake-fsd/README.md

 We can refer to each part of the snake as a `snakeSquare` Object which will have the following properties:
 - `snakeSquare.element`: A reference to the HTML element that represents a part of the snake.
 - `snakeSquare.row`: A reference to the row where the `snakeSquare` currently exists.
-- `snakeSquare.column`: A reference to the row where the `snakeSquare` currently exists.
+- `snakeSquare.column`: A reference to the column where the `snakeSquare` currently exists.
 - `snakeSquare.direction`: A reference to the direction that this particular `snakeSquare` is currently moving in.

 The `snakeSquare.element` Object will be needed to modify the HTML element using jQuery.
 The `snakeSquare.row`, `snakeSquare.column`, and `snakeSquare.direction` properties will all be useful in determining the movement of that particular `snakeSquare`.